aCeTotal/hypr-arch/README.md

 - Zen-kernel = Stable, Performance Optimizations, Improved Responsiveness, Better Interactivity, Low-Latency Tweaks, Enhanced Scheduler and Better Gaming Performance.
 - Compressed Zram = Improved Memory Utilization, A lot faster Performance Compared to Disk Swap, Reduced I/O Load, Lower Latency, Energy Efficiency, Enhanced System Stability, Minimal Overhead
 - systemd-oomd = improve the stability and responsiveness of the system by proactively identifying and handling processes that consume excessive amounts of memory.
-- BTRFS filesystem = The best file system of them all.
-Copy-on-Write (CoW), Subvolumes, Built-in RAID Support, Data and Metadata Integrity, Dynamic Storage Allocation, Built-in Compression and good efficiency with Large and Small Files.
+- BTRFS filesystem.
 - BTRFS snapshots = Does automatically backup your volumes based on a weekly schedule and every time you install/updates a package.
-Efficient backups with quick recovery, if an error should appear after updating bleeding-edge packages.

 How to install it?